FIRST Robotics 2025

-MaxBotix has been a proud sponsor of FIRST teams since 2012 and once again we are supporting your work in the field of robotics by giving each team a voucher for a free MB1043 MaxSonar Sensor from our HRLV-MaxSonar-EZ line.
-This small and lightweight sensor is designed for easy integration into your project and is a great option for autonomous robot navigation.
+MaxBotix has been a proud sponsor of FIRST teams since 2012 and once again we are supporting your team by giving a voucher for a free MB1043 MaxSonar Sensor from our HRLV-MaxSonar-EZ line.
+This small and lightweight sensor is designed for easy integration into your robot and is a great option for autonomous robot navigation as well as teleop assist routines.

 This page should contain everything you need to get your sensor up and running with your robot.
 Should you have any questions, you can email us at techsupport@maxbotix.com or call us at 218.454.7363

-Take a look at our data sheet for more information on your sensor's specs!
+Take a look at our data sheet for more information on your sensor!

 Datasheet